 I think I’ll use some photos to introduce myself.

 First of all, why all the pictures of me in silly pajamas?
 A few years ago, I was trying to inspire my class to get excited about the school fundraiser.
 One of their favorite ideas was having me wear Batman pajamas and, to be even funnier, I should go shoeless.
 “Barefoot Batman” was how they described the incentive.
 We easily reached our goal that year and a tradition was born!
 Batman proved to be popular for the next couple of years.
 Two years ago, Superman was added to the outfits.
-And last year, with many of the same kids for the second year in a row, they wanted new outfits: panda, unicorn, Dory, Tennessee Vols, and a Florida Gator (I’m an Alabama fan).
-Who knows what this year will bring?
+For 2018/2019, with many of the same kids for the second year in a row, they wanted new outfits: panda, unicorn, Dory, Tennessee Vols, and a Florida Gator (I’m an Alabama fan).

 You’ll probably see pictures of me in a Batman outfit in several places throughout the year.
 I do this as a reminder that, even though we will work hard this year, we’ll also have fun.
 With all the stress that school can bring, I think it’s important that you remember that your teacher is willing to do just about anything to make learning easier.
 So, when you see me in that silly outfit, take a breath, relax, and remember to smile!

 I was born many years ago in St. Augustine.
 I was adopted by a young couple who lived there.
 My family didn’t stay around for long, though.
 We moved quite a few times.
 My parents, younger brother, and I lived in several different cities in North Carolina (most notably Charlotte), as well as Atlanta, Valdosta, and Gainesville, Ga.
 During that time, I played youth sports and developed a love for reading.